|

 Wrong!!!!

-I don't care what your mother taught you or what a
+care what your mother taught you or what a famous chef on

 OK,

-certain degree of osmosis that takes place when you
+degree of osmosis that takes place when you boil meat in

-in it.
-This is the whole concept behind making soup.
+something in it.
+This is the whole concept behind making

 flavor comes out (notice how greasy the water is?)